 Everyone who is connected to the distribution system should contribute their fair share towards their use of it and towards the systems benefits included on the distribution company bill for public policy reasons (e.g. low income support and energy efficiency).

-In order for solar to be compensated for any service to the electric distribution grid, the amount paid should be less costly than alternatives, including for example distribution investment, energy efficiency, and demand response.
+A comprehensive benefit/cost (or value of solar) analysis should include, but not be limited to, assessing grid-related benefits, taking into account the utility system costs avoided by the deployment and operation of solar operation of solar generation relative to current operations and planned and future investments.

 The Task Force Members support solar policies that ensure incentives are tied to market signals, are transparent, reduce any subsidies, and achieve solar deployment goals and policy objectives while minimizing ratepayer contributions.

 The Task Force Members support implementing a new policy framework as soon as possible, but also recognize the timelines associated with legislative and regulatory processes.
 With this understanding, the Task Force Members recommend that any new policy be fully implemented with due notice to the solar industry.

 To enable smooth, low-cost transition to new policy structure, visibility about the details of the new structure should be provided several (6-8) months in advance of the policy implementation date.
+In light of the timelines associated with legislative and regulatory processes, as well as potential upcoming changes to federal incentives such as the investment tax credit, the Task Force Members view January 1, 2017 as a pivotal date in the development of a new policy framework.

 The establishment of any future solar goal should either be determined by the legislature or established via a stakeholder/regulatory process led by DOER/DPU.

-Existing projects and projects with Statements/Assurances of Qualification and/or Net Metering Cap Allocations that were obtained prior to any new policy framework being adopted shall receive compensation/credit under the current policy framework for as long as they are in operation.
+Existing projects and projects with Statements/Assurances of Qualification and/or Net Metering Cap Allocations that were obtained prior to any new policy framework being adopted shall receive compensation/credit under the current policy framework.

 Solar Cost/Benefit Study